EpicEric/sandhole/README.md

 # sandhole

-Experimental SSH hole-punching tunnel for exposing HTTP services.
+Expose HTTP/SSH/TCP services through SSH port forwarding.

 ## Status

-This is not in a usable state, and mostly serves as an experiment.
+This is still in early development, and mostly serves as an experiment.
 Contributions are welcome.

 If you're looking for a complete solution, check out [sish](https://github.com/antoniomika/sish/) instead.